Carving Xinjiang’s Culture into Leather

 Meng Lulu’s leather carvings stand out for their deep connection to Xinjiang’s heritage.
 By seamlessly blending traditional craftsmanship with local cultural elements, she brings to life motifs such as Tianshan snow leopards, almond patterns, soaring eagles, and majestic snow-capped mountains.
 Under her carving knife, these symbols gain vitality, each telling a story about Xinjiang’s rich history and natural beauty.

 Thanks to generations of dedicated craftsmen, Urumqi’s leather carving industry has flourished.
 Today, a professional and systematic teaching system nurtures new talents, ensuring the continuation of this craft.
-Additionally, leather carving artworks, recognized for their artistic value, shine at various exhibitions.
+Additionally, leather carving artworks, recognised for their artistic value, shine at various exhibitions.
 Moreover, several cultural and creative enterprises strive to integrate leather carving into everyday life, allowing this traditional art form to remain vibrant and relevant.

 leather carving crafts